Muskann86/Muskann86/README.md

 <h1 align="center">Hi 👋, my name is Fatoumata</h1>

-<h3 align="left">I'm currently retraining for a career in web development and in September i'm starting my 1st year as an Application Developer at the Aston by SQLI school.
-I'm looking for a company willing to take me on for a 24-month period and sign a work-study contract alternating 3 weeks at the company and 1 week at the school.</h3>
+<h3 align="left">Currently reforming for a career in web development, i'm starting a course as an Web Developer in September and I'm looking for a company willing to welcome me for a period of 24-month.</h3>

 &nbsp;